By A.V. Greene

 But they are patient.
 Some day someone will stray too close, stay too long, and then they’ll finally have their say.

 When the sun sets at night and the flash of headlights drowns out all of the shadows and mysteries of the woods, the ghosts huddle together in the house’s cratered-out center.
 They rustle and murmur against each other, whispering in voices that sound like spider webs brushing against skin: but we’re still here.
 We are still here, and we do matter.

-Anne Gresham is a writer and librarian living in Northwest Arkansas with her husband, daughter, and assorted tiny carnivores.
-For more, find her at annegresham.com or on Twitter at @agresham.
+A.V.
+Greene is a writer and librarian living in the Ozarks with her family and a collection of carnivorous flora and fauna.
+For more, visit http://avgreene.com or follow her on Twitter at @avgreenewrites